cannium/site2018/content/posts/back-online.md

 date: 2018-09-02
 ---

 After a 4-year suspension, my personal website is back online again.
-To protect myself from being emotional, I'll keep this post as a note on how to setup the new website.
+To protect myself from being sentimental, I'll keep this post as a note on how to setup the new website.

 To save budget, I bought a VPS instance from Vultr.
 And here is my referral code: https://www.vultr.com/?ref=7082522 If you use the code to register, both you and me would get some money back.